COVID-19 Stimulus

 Learn how to use your prepaid VISA debit card and avoid fees.

-Millions of eligible individuals have already received their Economic Impact Payments.
+Millions of eligible individuals received their Economic Impact Payments.
 Some people, including those who received a payment for a deceased individual, may be unsure whether they should return a payment.
-The IRS has posted instructions for payments that were issued, cashed and deposited, not cashed or deposited and what to do if the payment was mailed to someone who has died.
+The IRS has posted instructions for payments that were issued and received as a direct deposit, a paper check or as an EIP card and what to do if the payment was mailed to someone who has died.

 View More Resources